Civilisation (TV series): Background

-Clark had pioneered British television series about art, beginning in 1958, with Is Art Necessary?, an experimental series for Associated Television, a commercial broadcaster.
-Over the next eight years Clark wrote and presented series and one-off programmes on the visual arts, ranging from Caravaggio to Bruegel the Elder, Rembrandt, Goya, Van Gogh and Picasso, and a co-production for commercial television and the BBC, Royal Palaces.
+Clark had pioneered British television series about art, beginning in 1958, with Is Art Necessary?, an experimental series for the commercial broadcaster Associated Television.
+Over the next eight years Clark wrote and presented series and one-off programmes on the visual arts, ranging from Caravaggio to Pieter Bruegel the Elder, Rembrandt, Francisco Goya, Vincent van Gogh and Pablo Picasso, and a co-production for commercial television and the BBC, Royal Palaces.

-In 1966 David Attenborough, the controller of the BBC's new second television channel, BBC2, was in charge of introducing colour broadcasting to the UK, He conceived the idea of a series about great paintings as the standard-bearer for colour television, and had no doubt that Clark would be much the best presenter for it.
+In 1966 David Attenborough, the controller of the BBC's new second television channel, BBC2, was in charge of introducing colour broadcasting in Britain.
+He conceived the idea of a series about great paintings as the standard-bearer for colour television, and thought Clark would be the best presenter for it.
 Clark was attracted by the suggestion, but at first declined to commit himself.
-He later recalled that what convinced him that he should take part was Attenborough’s use of the word "civilisation" to sum up what the series would be about.
+He later recalled that what convinced him to take part was Attenborough's use of the word "civilisation" to sum up what the series would be about.

 The series consists of thirteen programmes, each fifty minutes long, written and presented by Clark, covering western European civilisation from the end of the Dark Ages to the early twentieth century.
 As the civilisation under consideration excludes Graeco-Roman, Asian and other historically important cultures, a title was chosen that disclaimed comprehensiveness: Civilisation: A Personal View by Kenneth Clark.
 Clark later commented, "I didn't suppose that anyone would be so obtuse as to think that I had forgotten about the great civilisations of the pre-Christian era and the East.
 However, I confess the title has worried me.
 It would have been easy in the eighteenth century: Speculations on the Nature of Civilisation as illustrated by the Phases of Civilised Life in Western Europe from the Dark Ages to Present Day.
 Unfortunately, this is no longer practicable."
 Although the series focused chiefly on the visual arts and architecture, there were substantial sections about drama, literature, music, philosophy and socio-political movements.
 Clark wanted to include more about law and philosophy, but "I could not think of any way of making them visually interesting."

 After initial mutual antipathy, Clark and his principal director, Michael Gill, established a congenial working relationship.
-They and their production team spent three years from 1966 filming in a hundred and seventeen locations in thirteen countries.
+They and their production team spent three years from 1966 filming in one hundred and seventeen locations in thirteen countries.
 The filming was to the highest technical standards of the day, and quickly went over budget; it cost £500,000 by the time it was complete.
 Attenborough rejigged his broadcasting schedules to spread the cost, transmitting each episode twice during the thirteen-week run.

 Series outline

 1. The Skin of Our Teeth

-In this first episode Clark—travelling from Byzantine Ravenna to the Celtic Hebrides, from the Norway of the Vikings to Charlemagne's chapel at Aachen—tells the story of the Dark Ages, the six centuries following the collapse of the Roman Empire, and “how European thought and art were saved by 'the skin of our teeth'”.
+In this first episode Clark—travelling from Byzantine Ravenna to the Celtic Hebrides, from the Norway of the Vikings to Charlemagne's Palatine Chapel at Aachen—tells the story of the Dark Ages, the six centuries following the fall of the Western Roman Empire, and "how European thought and art were saved 'by the skin of our teeth'".